SNNJM/ComputerPointerController/README.md

     OR

- You can use the model_downloader in the OpenVINO toolkit path: /deployment_tools/tools/model_downloader You can specify target folder by adding -o path
+You can use the model_downloader in the OpenVINO toolkit path: /deployment_tools/tools/model_downloader

+Adding -o path will help ypu specify to a targeted folder.

  - cd to project directory and follow command below to download the models.
  ```sh